wongjiahau/Pineapple/specification/Variables.md

 ```

 ## Naming Rules
-- All variable names must consist of only alphanumeric characters and `$` sign.
+- All variable names must consist of only alphanumeric characters or `$` sign.
 - A variable name must not start with a number.
 - A variable name cannot contain any symbol other than `$`.